It is the policy of the Government of Canada to:

 - evaluating communication programs and activities against planned objectives and professional standards, and making adjustments or improvements as needed;

-- monitoring and evaluating the degree to which management practises comply with the requirements of this policy.
+- monitoring and evaluating the degree to which management practices comply with the requirements of this policy.

 - preparing, producing and disseminating information using all forms of media and graphic arts, including electronic publishing;

 - advocating on behalf of those who will or should receive information to ensure its clarity and utility for the end user;